Bethany Hamilton: Media

 Since the attack, Hamilton has appeared as a guest on numerous television shows.
-Her manager, Roy "Dutch" Hofstetter, who went on to produce the film Soul Surfer, managed her rise through the media from shark attack victim to inspirational role model.
+Her manager, Roy "Dutch" Hofstetter, who went on to produce the film Soul Surfer, managed Hamilton's rise through the media from shark attack victim to inspirational role model.
 The television shows she has appeared on include The Amazing Race, The Biggest Loser, 20/20, Good Morning America, Inside Edition, The Oprah Winfrey Show, The Ellen DeGeneres Show, The Today Show, The Tonight Show and Dude Perfect, as well as in the magazines People, Time, and American Girl.
-Additionally she was the cover story in the first issue of NiNe magazine.
+Additionally, Hamilton was the cover story in the first issue of NiNe magazine.

 Hamilton has participated in multiple public speaking events and is "motivating audiences worldwide to live their life with more tenacity, courage, and faith".

 In 2004, Hamilton won the ESPY Award for Best Comeback Athlete and also received the Courage Teen Choice Award.

-In 2004, MTV Books published Hamilton's book, Soul Surfer: A True Story of Faith, Family, and Fighting to Get Back on the Board, which describes her ordeal.
-Her story is also told in the 2007 short subject documentary film Heart of a Soul Surfer.
-Described as a "faith-based documentary", the film addresses her devout Christianity and the courage and faith in Jesus Christ in the aftermath of the shark attack, and follows her quest for spiritual meaning.
+That same year, MTV Books published Hamilton's book, Soul Surfer: A True Story of Faith, Family, and Fighting to Get Back on the Board, which describes her ordeal.
+Hamilton's story is also told in the 2007 short subject documentary film Heart of a Soul Surfer.
+Described as a "faith-based documentary", the film addresses her devout Christianity and the courage and faith in Jesus in the aftermath of the shark attack and follows her quest for spiritual meaning.

 In 2009, Hamilton was a contestant on Are You Smarter Than a Fifth Grader? and won $25,000.
 In 2010, she appeared on an episode of ABC's Extreme Makeover: Home Edition.